 The debate around the biological plausibility of backpropagation is illustrative of the possibility of achieving results similar to biological intelligence by using principles that are not fully biologically compatible.
-Despite the fact that exact backpropagation is unlikely to happen in the brain (Crick, 1989)(but see (Haider et al., 2021; Lillicrap, Cownden, Tweed, & Akerman, 2016; Lillicrap et al., 2020; Millidge, Tschantz, & Buckley, 2022; Payeur, Guerguiev, Zenke, Richards, & Naud, 2021; Pozzi, Sander, & Roelfsema, 2020; Sacramento, Costa, Bengio, & Senn, 2018; G. Song, Xu, & Lafferty, 2021) for a more informed discussion on this point), AI systems using backpropagation have achieved results comparable to and even better than humans in specific tasks (Pozzi et al., 2020).
+Despite the fact that exact backpropagation is unlikely to happen in the brain (Crick 1989)(but see Haider et al. 2021; Lillicrap et al. 2016; Lillicrap et al. 2022; Payeur et al. 2021; Pozzi et al. 2020; Sacramento et al. 2018; Song, Xu and Lafferty 2021 for a more informed discussion on this point), AI systems using backpropagation have achieved results comparable to and even better than humans in specific tasks (Pozzi et al. 2020).

 From an operational point of view, the question of how to measure biological inspiration also arises.
-It seems that the quantification of biological inspiration depends on the domain and the brain level taken into consideration, so an AI system can be more or less biologically inspired depending on the particular level of its architecture to which we refer, as well as on the particular aspect of brain architecture and dynamics/physiology that inspired the AI system.
-To illustrate this, it is possible to assess the biological realism of an ANN by checking if and how it abstracts from the behavior of biological neurons.
-While this strategy might be sufficient to conclude that ANNs are biologically realistic from an operational point of view, it does not exclude that ANNs are not biologically realistic at another level, for instance at the computational level, since it is possible to implement different computations with the same underlying neuronal behavior.
-Similarly, it is possible to produce the same network activity with different circuitry (Prinz, Bucher, & Marder, 2004), the latter point being very relevant for neuromorphic systems (Petrovici et al., 2014).
+It seems that the quantification of biological inspiration depends on the domain and the brain level taken into consideration, so an AI system can be more or less biologically inspired depending on the particular level of its architecture to which we refer, and on the particular aspect of brain architecture and dynamics/physiology that inspired the AI system.
+To illustrate, it is possible to assess the biological realism of an ANN by checking if and how it abstracts from the behaviour of biologically realistic from an operational point of view, it does not exclude that ANNs are biologically realistic at another level, for instance at the computational level, since it is possible to implement different computations with the same underlying neuronal behaviour.
+Similarly, it is possible to produce the same network activity with different circuitry (Prinz et al. 2004), the latter point being very relevant for neuromorphic systems (Petrovici et al. 2014).

-A method for the ethics of brain-inspired AI
+3 A method for the ethics of brain-inspired AI

-For the sake of our analysis, ethics can be understood as the attempt to systematize and justify concepts of right and wrong, and to clarify the implications of these concepts for behavior.
-We pursue this general goal through the combination of a reflection on fundamental/foundational and practical issues: the discrimination between right and wrong relies on the identification of relevant values and principles, which make it possible to justify such distinction.
-As part of this justification, the definition of key notions like moral subject, moral reasoning, and moral action, among others, plays a crucial role.
-This definitional task is central in fundamental (or foundational) ethics dealing with the foundation, nature, and evolution of moral thought and judgment, which can be distinguished from practical ethics dealing with concrete issues (e.g., ethical assessment of particular fields)(Evers, 2007).
+For the sake of our analysis, ethics can be understood as the attempt to systematize and justify concepts of right and wrong, and to clarify the implications of these concepts for behaviour.
+We pursue this general goal through reflection on both fundamental/foundational and practical issues: the discrimination between right and wrong is justified by and relies on the identification of relevant values and principles. as well as on the definition of key notions like moral subject, moral reasoning, and moral action, among others.
+The definitional task is central in fundamental (or foundational) ethics that deals with the foundation, nature, and evolution of moral thought and judgment, and which can be distinguished from practical ethics that deals with concrete issues (e.g., ethical assessment of particular fields) (Evers 2007).

-Therefore, we can broadly distinguish two main kinds of ethical issues arising from AI, including brain-inspired AI: foundational (i.e., concerning both the justification of braininspired AI and its impact on how we think about fundamental moral notions) and practical (i.e., concerning the impact of brain-inspired AI on our daily life).
-The first kind of issues involves theoretical analysis, while the second kind of issues involves applied analysis, that is, the use of ethical theory to identify and address the practical issues related to the use of AI.
+Accordingly, we can broadly distinguish two main kinds of ethical issues arising from AI, including brain-inspired AI: foundational (i.e., concerning both the justification of brain-inspired AI and its impact on how we think about fundamental moral notions) and practical (i.e., concerning the impact and implications of brain-inspired AI on our daily life).
+The first kind of issues involves theoretical analysis, while the second kind of issues involves mainly applied analysis, that is, the use of ethical theory to identify and address the practical issues related to the use of AI.
 Below, we begin by introducing a method for the analysis of the practical issues raised by AI and show how it can be applied by focusing on two case studies.
 We then present a foundational ethical analysis of key concepts and goals underlying brain-inspired AI.

-Practical ethics of brain-inspired AI
+3.1 Practical ethics of brain-inspired AI